Artiume/jellyfin-docs/general/wiki/main.md

 For Linux, QSV will use the libmfx library (MFX should be the proper term for QSV, MFX uses a modified VAAPI, see notes below).
 Normal VAAPI will use the libva library.
 The Debian link I added shows a list of supported HW for VA-API, we could incorporate this into the guide.

-https://github.com/Intel-FFmpeg-Plugin/Intel_FFmpeg_plugins/wiki grep -rnw '/path/to/somewhere/' -e 'pattern'
+grep -rnw '/path/to/somewhere/' -e 'pattern'
-"QSV transcode acceleration on Linux systems are enabled from FFMPEG 2.8 and forward"

 Intel Media Driver
 https://github.com/intel/media-driver